ISISComputingGroup/ibex_developers_manual/OPI-programming-tips-and-limitations.md

 - Reflectometry front panel: 135 widgets
 - CS-Studio "large" performance test: 200 widgets
 - Table of motors OPI attempt: 674 widgets - took ~15 seconds to open on NDXSCIDEMO

+See also section below on improving the performance of rules, if your OPI contains significant numbers of rules (e.g. more than 10).
+If your OPI contains significant numbers of rules, you need to ensure that all rule conditions have an associated fast-path handler.

 # Implementing your own widgets in CS-Studio code